 Use the toolbar next to the device to interact with the device during the capture or replay session, or when idle.
 The simulation options enable you to perform common event simulations.
 Note that some simulations are not available when conducting exploratory testing from the Lab console, and are only available when accessing the device remotely with a supported testing tool.

 |Take screenshot.
 Saves a screenshot of the current screen as a <step_number>.png file to your default download folder.
 (Not supported when accessing the Digital Lab console through a Safari browser.)

 |Download device logs.
 Downloads the device logs as a text file to your default download folder .
 For iOS devices, the time zone on the device must match the time zone on the connector machine.

 Send text to device.
 Send text for inputting to active field on the device.
 In the Send text to device window, enter the text you want to copy to an active input field on the device, and click Send.

 Device audio.
 Hear audio from a remote device on your local machine.
 In the device audio dialog, click the play button to start playing audio from the device.
-This option is enabled only for devices running on iOS 13.2 and later.
+This option is enabled only on iOS 13.0 and later, and on Android 10 and later.

 |Simulate incoming call.
 In the dialog box that opens, indicate the number calling, and how to handle the call.|

 |Simulate incoming SMS.
 In the dialog box that opens, indicate the number sending the message and the message text.

 Note: SMS simulations are not supported for Android 6 and above.

 |Simulate sending app to background.
 In the dialog box that opens, indicate the duration for which the app should be sent to the background.|